cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

     channel = provableStore.get(channelPath(sourcePort, sourceChannel))

-    // check that the channel is not closed to send packets;
+    // check that the channel is not closed to send packets; abortTransactionUnless(channel !== null)
-    // note: optimistic sends are permitted once the handshake has started abortTransactionUnless(channel !== null)
     abortTransactionUnless(channel.state !== CLOSED)
     connection = provableStore.get(connectionPath(channel.connectionHops[0]))